saifobeidat/saifobeidat.com/content/blog/nuxt3-avoid-extra-client-requests.md

 <br>

-_The below image shows how we optimized the initial load, decreasing the number of client requests from 11 to only one_
+_The below image shows how decreased the number of client requests from 11 to only one_

 ![nuxt-avoid-client-requests](/blog/nuxt-avoid-client-requests.jpg)